noamba/SB_NLP/README.md

 ## Note
 This exercise was done as part of a job application.
 I kept it public on github as a small example of my work.
-It is not the most recent, most complete or probably the best work I ever did, but it is one example of what I can do (by the way, I got that job!).
+It is not the most recent, most complete or the best work I ever did, but it is one example of what I can do (by the way, I got that job!).

 ## Table of contents
 * [Introduction](#introduction)